 The kitchen gardener can choose from several varieties of parsley, all of which are members of the Umbelliferae family.
 There are two common types of parsley: flat leaf and curly.
 For decades the most familiar type has been the decorative, dense curly or moss-curled parsley.
 In the last few years, Italian or single-leaf parsley has been gaining in popularity due to the superb flavor of its flat leaves.
 I have both in my garden, and I pot an extra curly-leaf plant to bring in for winter.
 Most seed catalogs carry both curly and flat-leaf parsley.
 This year I’m also growing ‘Giant Italian’.
 Although the name suggests a huge plant, it actually refers to the large leaves that reportedly have a stronger flavor than those of the regular Italian parsley.

-Hot water helps seeds to sprout
+Hot water helps parsley seeds to sprout

 About the only aspect of growing parsley that can cause trouble is starting the seeds.
 Parsley has a reputation for being difficult to start, and many herb books include an adage about parsley going to the devil seven times before it sprouts.
 To help them along, I pour hot water over the seeds and let them soak for 24 to 36 hours.
-The water softens parsley’s tough seed coat to make germination easier.
+The water softens the tough seed coats to make germination easier.
 I start my seeds the first week of March, and it takes two or three weeks for them to germinate.

 When the seeds have sprouted, I remove the plastic and put them under fluorescent lights.
 After the plants have sent up their first true leaves, I thin each cell to the strongest plant by snipping its cellmates with scissors.
 Snipping prevents soil and root disturbance that could result if I pulled out the other plants.

-Not a fussy grower
+Parsley is not a fussy grower

 My back porch is glassed in but unheated, so it’s a great place for hardening off the parsley seedlings.
 In the second or third week of April, when the plants are five to six weeks old, I give them increasing doses of bright sun and chilled air.